davidcarlisle/ll/en/more-08.md

 on one page, and is often placed in a floating `table` environment.

 Several packages provide variants with similar syntax that do allow page breaking.
-Here we show use of the `longtable` package.
+Here we show the `longtable` package:

 ```
 \documentclass{article}